 - 1. Parking of registered motor vehicles on the property in accordance with Section 8200 including the parking of one commercial vehicle per dwelling unit if the vehicle (also see Section 3134 for parking of additional commercial vehicles): - a. is self-propelled, - b. does not have more than a single-axle rear end, and - c. does not exceed 14,000 pounds gross vehicle weight rating. - 2.
 Keeping of domestic pets accessory to a residential use, including a kennel, but not a commercial kennel or a veterinary hospital. - 3.
 Agricultural uses such as: - a.
 Gardening and the raising of crops or fruit. - b.
 Keeping of poultry provided that no roosters shall be kept. - c.
 Keeping of horses, cows, sheep, and goats and other such animals by the owner of the premises provided there shall be a dedicated grazing area of at least one acre of land and such dedicated area shall not be used for the keeping of more than: - One horse or cow per dedicated acre, - Three llamas or alpacas per dedicated acre, or - Five goats or sheep per dedicated acre. - 4.
 A tag sale provided such sale shall be engaged in only by immediate members of the family residing on the premises and shall be limited to two per year, each of not more than three days duration. - 5.
-Family day care home by a resident occupant. - 6.
+Day care accessory to a residence when licensed by the Office of Early Childhood: - a.
+Family child care home. - b.
+Group child care home. - 6.
 Home office in accordance with Section 6100. - 7.
 Solar panels when flush mounted to a roof surface. - 8.
 A roadside stand up to 32 square feet in area established and operated by the owner of the property provided that: - a. such stand is limited to the sale of agricultural products produced on the premises or items created or produced on the premises (such as home cooking, needlework and similar items), - b. the stand is located in an area with adequate access, sight lines and parking, - c. the stand does not have a permanent foundation, - d. no electricity, lighting, or plumbing is provided, and - e. the structure shall not exceed 12 feet in height. - 9.
 A farm stand up to 144 square feet in area when accessory to a farm provided that (also see Section 3133): - a. such stand is limited to the sale of agricultural products produced on the premises, - b. the stand is located in an area with adequate access, sight lines and parking, - c. the stand does not have a permanent foundation, - d. no electricity, lighting, or plumbing is provided, and - e. the structure shall not exceed 15 feet in height.